JS12540/concall-parser/README.md

 }
 ```

+## Concalls not supported yet

+Concalls which do not contain analyst dicusssion and are more of press release like Reliance are not supported yet.

 ## 🤝 Contributing

 We welcome contributions!
 If you'd like to improve this library or report issues, please feel free to submit a pull request or open an issue.

+You can find detailed contributing guidelines here: [CONTRIBUTING.md](https://github.com/JS12540/concall-parser/blob/main/CONTRIBUTING.md)

 ## 📝 License